Do you know your aerobike from your sportive bike? Or your racer from your time trialer? Here’s how dropbar bikes differ.

 There are several different types of road bike with subtle variations designed to make the bike perform better at a certain discipline.

 These days a lot more choice and you’ll hear words like sportive, gravel, commute, race and more describing road bikes.
-Although all have a similar look, certain bikes serve certain purposes better so read on.
+Although all have a similar look, certain bikes serve certain purposes better.

 Lightweight, no fuss, stripped down.
 These bikes are designed to go fast so expect a low front end for an aerodynamic position (shorter head tube, flat stem, low handlebars)